calledit/metric_depth_video_toolbox/README.md

 **Supported export data:**
 - video frames to .ply point clouds.
 - video frames to .obj model files
-- Camera tracking data in to alembic camera tracking files .abc
+- Camera tracking data in to blender .blend and alembic camera tracking files .abc
 - Rescaled depth video, rescaled based on triangulation and camera tracking data.
 - Depth video in to 16 and 8 bit greyscale format.